Overcoming Homesickness in Thailand as an English Teacher

 One thing ties all these aspects of 'home' together.
 They all take time to create—a long time.
 So, if you're in the grips of homesickness and feeling out of place, stop freaking out and count the days you've been in your new location.
 Maybe it's only a few days, weeks, or even months.
 You are still a baby in this new place; give yourself time to grow.

 Writing this list also helped motivate me to leave the safety of my room and get out there.
-When feeling low, it's easy to lock yourself away with Netflix and Western food.
+It's easy to lock yourself away with Netflix and Western food when feeling low.
 Sometimes, it is a good thing to take it easy on yourself, but too much of this will get in the way of you making progress.
 When I didn't feel like being adventurous, I set myself one tiny goal for the day: to make a little progress toward any of the things on my list.

-Whether it was to converse with a Thai teacher at school, go to the evening market with the foreign teachers for dinner, or go for a walk around the city.
-Doing something tangible made me feel like carving a home in Lampang was something achievable and exciting rather than the impossible task I had built it up to be.
+Whether it was conversing with a Thai teacher at school, going to the evening market with the foreign teachers for dinner, or going for a walk around the city, doing something tangible made me feel like carving a home in Lampang was something achievable and exciting rather than the impossible task I had built it up to be.

 It also kept me accountable to myself by reminding me that creating a life somewhere was entirely my responsibility.
 Your experience abroad will only be what you make of it.